cytoscape/py4cytoscape/doc/concepts.rst

 qualified by full paths that are unique to the workstation.

 This situation works well only as long as the workflow executes on the same workstation as it was written.
-However, it raises a number of problems:
+It raises a number of problems:

-* Workflows with hard-coded paths are not likely to be portable to other Cytoscape workstations, which are likely to have their own (different) file system layouts.
+* Workflows with hard-coded paths are not likely to be portable to other Cytoscape workstations, which may have their own (different) file system layouts.
 This applies equally to both to workflows running on other Cytoscape workstations and those running in a remote Jupyter Notebook server.

 * To enable collaboration, workflows running on a remote Jupyter Notebook server likely prefer to store Cytoscape data and output on the Notebook server.
 As the server's file system is inaccessible to the Cytoscape running on your workstation, there is no path the workflow can pass to make Cytoscape read or write those files.

-Sandboxing solves this by defining a subdirectory on the Cytoscape workstation (in the user's ``CytoscapeConfiguration/filetransfer`` folder); files read and written by Cytoscape are all contained with the subdirectory (aka sandbox).
+Sandboxing solves these by defining a dedicated folder on the Cytoscape workstation (in the user's ``CytoscapeConfiguration/filetransfer`` folder); files read and written by Cytoscape are all contained with the folder (aka sandbox).
-Sandboxing functions allow files to be transferred between the workflow's native file system (e.g., on the Jupyter Notebook server) and the sandbox.
+Sandboxing functions allow files to be transferred between the Jupyter Notebook server's native file system and the sandbox.
 Thus, a Notebook-based workflow can maintain Cytoscape files on the Notebook server, and transfer them to/from the Cytoscape workstation (in the sandbox) at will.

 A sandbox can contain both files and directories (which can contain files and directories, too).

-A useful side effect of sandboxing is that workflows that use them stand no chance of inadvertantly (or maliciously) corrupting the Cytoscape workstation's file system.
+A useful side effect of sandboxing is that workflows that use them stand little chance of inadvertantly (or maliciously) corrupting the Cytoscape workstation's file system.
 This safety further encourages sharing of workflows between collaboratating researchers.